 Hello!
-I am a communication scientist, focused on data journalism, transparency (in journalism) and disinformation; I am also interested in audience studies and media literacy initiatives (e.g., “Post or not to post“, written in Portuguese).
+I am a communication scientist, focused on data journalism, transparency (in journalism), and disinformation; I am also interested in audience studies and media literacy initiatives (e.g., “Post or not to post“, written in Portuguese).
+I currently work as a postdoctoral researcher within the Trust and News Authenticity project at the Digital Democracy Center (DDC) at the University of Southern Denmark (SDU).
 Both my Ph.D.
 (2021) and Master’s Degree (2018) in Communication and Information were developed at the Federal University of Rio Grande do Sul (UFRGS), Porto Alegre, Brazil.
 The title of my dissertation is “The elements of transparency in data journalism”, and it will be published soon.

 At UFRGS, I was a member of the Journalism Research Group (Nupejor/CNPq) and the Scientific Popularization Laboratory (Popcicom/UFRGS).
 As a postgraduate student, I had attended multiple experiences, such as the Entrepreneurial Marathon (2017) and the Innovation Group (2018-2019).

 I contributed to Afonte Jornalismo de Dados and provided pedagogical support at Escola de Dados in the past few years.
 In 2019 and 2020, respectively, I became one of the ambassadors for civic innovation at Open Knowledge, and I also volunteered to Covid-19 monitoring cases at Brasil.io, a collaborative platform for open data.